Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: A real-world example of hypothesis testing of identifiability

-The Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of the mathematics and science knowledge of middle school students around the world.
-TIMSS assesses fourth and eighth grade students and it has been held every four years since 1995 in over 50 countries.
-The so-called cognitive diagnosis models have been used to analyze a subset of the Austrian TIMSS 2011 data in \cite{george2015cdm}; this dataset is available in the R package \texttt{CDM}.
-The dataset involves fourth grade students' correct/wrong (binary) responses to a set of TIMSS questions in mathematics.
-According to psychometricians, these questions were designed to measure the presence/absence (binary) statuses of $K=3$ content-based latent skills of students: ($\alpha_1$) Data, ($\alpha_2$) Geometry, and ($\alpha_3$) Numbers.
-Each test question targets exactly one content-based skill, which means the latent-to-observed measurement graph satisfies the assumption of the BLESS model.
-This original Austrian TIMSS dataset in the \texttt{CDM} package contains 1010 students' responses to a total number of 47 questions but has many missing data, because the 47 items were divided up into three booklets and only two of the three booklets are presented to each student; such missingness is common to large-scale educational assessments \citep{george2015cdm}.
-To avoid dealing with the missing data issue in our example of identifiability considerations, here we focus on the first booklet containing the first $p = 21$ questions, and consider the $N=341$ students who answered all these 21 questions.
-Table \ref{tab-timss} summarizes the dependence of these 21 questions on the three underlying latent skills, i.e., the $\G$ matrix structure in our notation, which is also provided in the R package \texttt{CDM}.
+We present a real-world example in educational assessments.
+The Trends in International Mathematics and Science Study (TIMSS) is a series of international assessments of the mathematics and science knowledge of fourth and eighth grade students.
+TIMSS has been held every four years since 1995 in over 50 countries.
+Researchers have used the cognitive diagnostic model to analyze the Austrian TIMSS 2011 data \citep{george2015cdm}, which are available in the R package \texttt{CDM}.
+The dataset involves fourth grade students' correct/wrong responses to a set of TIMSS questions in mathematics.
+According to educational experts, these questions were designed to measure the presence/absence statuses of $K=3$ latent skills of students: ($a_1$) Data, ($a_2$) Geometry, and ($a_3$) Numbers.
+Each question targets exactly one skill, which means the latent-to-observed measurement graph satisfies the assumption of the BLESS model.
+In this Austrian TIMSS dataset, we focus on the first booklet containing the first $p = 21$ questions, and consider the $N=341$ students who answered all these questions.
+Table \ref{tab-timss} summarizes how these 21 questions depend on the three latent skills, i.e., what the $\G$ matrix is.

 Table \ref{tab-timss} shows that the first skill ``Data'' is measured by only two questions (questions 20 and 21), hence satisfying the minimal conditions for generic identifiability.
-So according to our new results, whether the model parameters are identifiable would depend on whether there exists underlying dependence between latent variables.
+So according to our new results, whether the model parameters are identifiable would depend on whether there exists underlying dependence between $a_1$ and $(a_2, a_3)$.
 We carry out a hypothesis test of identifiability of the BLESS model.
-In particular, we want to test
+In particular, consider the null hypothesis